Exodromy: Galois categories

-\begin{cor} A scheme $X$ is local if and only if $\Gal(X)$ contains a \defn{weakly initial} object -- i.e., an object from which every object receives a morphism.
-Dually, a scheme $X$ is irreducible if and only if $\Gal(X)$ contains a \defn{weakly terminal} object -- i.e., an object to which every object sends a morphism. \end{cor}
+\begin{cor} A coherent scheme $ X $ is local if and only if $\Gal(X)$ contains a weakly initial object.
+Dually, a coherent scheme $ X $ is irreducible if and only if $\Gal(X)$ contains a weakly terminal object. \end{cor}